+Description

-Option Description AC power Adding to the system a UPS (Uninterrupted Power Supply) and an AVR (Automated Voltage Regulator) is highly recommended.
-Installing the main power supply by a qualified electrician, according to power authority regulations.
+- Adding to the system a UPS (Uninterrupted Power Supply) and an AVR (Automated Voltage Regulator) is highly recommended. - Installing the main power supply by a qualified electrician, according to power authority regulations.
 Make sure all powering are wired with an earth leakage, according to local regulations.

-It is recommended to install the encoder within 1.5m (approximately 5 feet) from an easily accessible grounded AC outlet.
+Option Description It is recommended to install the encoder within 1.5m (approximately 5 feet) from an easily accessible grounded AC outlet.
+When the encoder is rack-mounted, ensure that the rack is correctly grounded.
+DC power Ensure a suitable overcurrent device is in- line between the equipment and the power source.
+Connect DC-input power supplies only to a DC power source that complies with the safety extra-low voltage (SELV) requirement in the LIL CODED 1 CONVCRA CODE 2 No.

-Option Description When the encoder is rack-mounted, ensure that the rack is correctly grounded.
-DC power Ensure a suitable over-current device is in-line between the equipment and the power source.
-Connect DC-input power supplies only to a DC power source that complies with the safety extra-low voltage (SELV) requirements in the UL60950-1, CAN/CSA-C22.2 No. 60950-1-03, AS/NZS 60950-1, EN/IEC 60825-1, 21 CFR 1040, EN 60950-1, and IEC 60950-1 standards.
-Ensure that power is removed from the DC circuit before installing or removing power supplies
+- ies with the) requirements in the UL60950-1, CAN/CSA-C22.2 No. 60950-1-03, AS/NZS 60950-1, EN/IEC 60825-1, 21 CFR 1040, EN 60950-1, and IEC 60950-1 standards. - Ensure that power is removed from the DC circuit before installing or removing power supplies

-5. Handling Fiber Channel cables

-- Always read and comply with the handling instructions on the shipping container. - Follow all ESD precautions and approved fiber cleaning procedures. - The fiber is made of a very pure, expensive glass and should be treated with great care.
+- 5. Handling Fiber Channel cables - Always read and comply with the handling instructions on the shipping container. - Follow all ESD precautions and approved fiber cleaning procedures. - The fiber is made of a very pure, expensive glass and should be treated with great care.
 Handle fibers only in areas that are very clean and do not contain sharp objects. - Wear finger cots or gloves as dirt and oils can damage the fiber and contaminate connectors. - Do not allow kinks or knots to develop in the fiber.
 If tangles occur, carefully work out the tangles avoiding pulling or bending the fibre beyond its bend radius. - Always use the correct tools for stripping and cleaving the fiber.
-It will save time and reduce breakage caused by scratches. - If you must secure a bundle of fiber cables together, avoid plastic and metal tie wraps; secure with Velcro instead.

-6. Disposing of the unit

-Dispose of the unit and its components (including batteries) as specified by all national laws and regulations.
+It will save time and reduce breakage caused by scratches. - If you must secure a bundle of fiber cables together, avoid plastic and metal tie wraps; secure with Velcro instead. - 6.
+Disposing of the unit - Dispose of the unit and its components (including batteries) as specified by all national laws and 0 regulations.